 Changes to D6.0 related to CID 9048:

 After association, an S1G STA with dot11PV1MACHeaderOptionImplemented equal to true may transmit Header Compression frames and PV1 frames.
 An S1G STA shall not transmit PV1 frames with Type subfield equal to 3 to a peer STA unless the PV1 Data Type 3 Supported subfield is 1 in the most recently received Header Compression element sent by the peer STA.
-A non-S1G STA or an S1G STA in an IBSS shall not transmit Header Compression frames or PV1 frames.
+An S1G STA in an IBSS shall not transmit PV1 frames with a value of the Type subfield equal to 0 or 1.